[symon]

 Linux: Run pmake && pmake install || bmake && bmake install

-configurations for both in $PREFIX/$SHRDIR.
+there are example configurations for both in $PREFIX/$SHRDIR.

-stored. $PREFIX/$SHRDIR/c_smrrds.sh and symux -l are your friends.
+$PREFIX/$SHRDIR/c_smrrds.sh and symux -l are your friends.
 Note that

-syweb expects an '.../machine/*.rrd' style directory structure somewhere
+syweb expects an .../machine/*.rrd style directory structure

-under /var/www.
+somewhere under /var/www.

-chroots.
+when symon chroots.

-debugging on initially to iron out any configuration problems:
+with debugging on initially to iron out any configuration problems:

 $PREFIX/$BINDIR/symux -d &